skypilot-org/skypilot/docs/source/getting-started/installation.rst

   $ docker exec -it sky /bin/bash

-If your cloud CLIs are already setup, your credentials will be mounted to the container and you can proceed to :ref:`Quickstart <Quickstart>`.
+If your cloud CLIs are already setup, your credentials will be mounted to the container and you can proceed to :ref:`Quickstart <quickstart>`.
 Else you can follow the instructions in :ref:`Cloud account setup <cloud-account-setup>` inside the container to setup your cloud accounts.